devadvance/devadvance.github.io/_posts/2021-03-05-epoch-tkl-unboxing.md

 *A quick unboxing with macro shots.*

-The [KBDFans Epoch TKL (80%) keyboard kit](https://kbdfans.com/products/coming-soon-epoch-80-mechanical-keyboard){:target="_blank"}{:rel="noopener"} was released in a spot sale and group buy on 2021-02-22.
+The [KBDfans Epoch TKL (80%) keyboard kit](https://kbdfans.com/products/coming-soon-epoch-80-mechanical-keyboard){:target="_blank"}{:rel="noopener"} was released in a spot sale and group buy on 2021-02-22.

 Includes:
-* Case: KBDFans Epoch TKL (80%) aluminum in black, grey, and e-white
+* Case: KBDfans Epoch TKL (80%) aluminum in black, grey, and e-white
 * Mount: Gaskets structure
 * Plate: Carbon fiber
 * PCB: Solder-only PCB as of initial sale